hannahmohdrawi/Fur-Seasons-Doggy-Daycare/README.md

 # Fur Seasons Doggy Daycare
-Fur Seasons Doggy Daycare is a web application designed to facilitate dog adoption.
+Fur Seasons Doggy Daycare is a web application designed to facilitate dog adoption and services.
 The platform allows users to browse available dogs, apply for adoption, and manage adoption requests.
 The website is built using PHP, JavaScript, HTML, CSS, Bootstrap, and AJAX calls for seamless interactivity.

 ## Features
 * 🐶 Browse available dogs up for adoption